 Finally, a sushi restaurant in Penticton with food and service that you’d once only find in a metropolitan city.
 As Vancouver locals, we know good sushi, and Kojo delivers.
 Sit inside the restaurant or take out and enjoy at home or on the beach.
 Order your typical sushi favourites or choose a ramen dish to warm up on a winter evening.
 The staff are very friendly and the food never disappoints.
 A welcome addition to Penticton restaurants for quick and easy weeknight meals!

-Lee’s has been a go-to for locals looking for Japanese for years.
-You’ll find all your typical appetizers, tempura, soups, sushi rolls, and rice dishes.
-There are more roll selections to choose from at Lee’s than at Kojo, so order from here if you’re looking for more variety!
+Ginza is a popular spot on Front street serving all your typical appetizers, tempura, soups, sushi rolls, and rice dishes.
+There are more roll selections to choose from than Kojo, so order from here if you’re looking for more variety!

 Best Coffee Shop in Penticton